 The Kansas City Trombone Workshop was founded in 2017 by Grant Morgan, Ben Roman, and Dave Cooper, all private trombone teachers from Kansas City.
 It was built on a shared vision of a program tailored to provide young musicians with role models of life-long musicians.
 Students participating in KCTW have the opportunity to work and perform side-by-side with professionals, music educators, and community trombonists from the Kansas City metropolitan area.
 This facet of the program allows students to perform collegiate and professional-level musical literature that would otherwise be inaccessible.

-The KCTW is broken into two age groups: Middle-school students and high school/college students.
+The KCTW serves two age groups: Middle-school students and high school/college students.
 Both groups have adult mentors performing alongside the students.

 Middle school participants prepare their own set of concert music as well as a combined piece with the older students, meeting from 1:30-2:20 PM.

 High school/college participants prepare their own set of concert music, a combined piece with the younger ensemble, and are grouped into smaller chamber ensembles as well, meeting from 2:30-4:00 PM.

 Participation in the final performance is not required to attend KCTW and some absences from rehearsals are acceptable (within reason and with prior notice).